besch/youtube-dubbing-server/ARCHITECTURE.md

    - When a subscription is canceled or its status changes (e.g., payment failure, end of billing period after cancellation):
      - Stripe sends webhook events such as `customer.subscription.updated` or `customer.subscription.deleted`.
      - The server's webhook handler processes these events:
-       - For `customer.subscription.updated`: If the subscription status from Stripe is no longer 'active' or 'trialing', the `profiles.subscription_status` might be updated (e.g., to 'free' or another appropriate status), and `subscription_end_date` is updated.
+       - For `customer.subscription.updated`: If the subscription status from Stripe is no longer 'active', the `profiles.subscription_status` might be updated (e.g., to 'free' or another appropriate status), and `subscription_end_date` is updated.
        - For `customer.subscription.deleted`: The `profiles.subscription_status` is typically set to "free", and `subscription_id` and `subscription_end_date` are cleared.
    - The application grants premium access as long as `profiles.subscription_status` is "premium" and `profiles.subscription_end_date` is in the future.
 Once the `subscription_end_date` passes or the status changes due to webhook updates, the user reverts to the free plan.